Associate

 Kristen Camilleri

-Kristen joined Mamo TCV Advocates as a Trainee working within the Litigation and Alternative Dispute Resolution Department in 2023 and has since become a Junior Associate after graduating from her Masters.
+Kristen joined Mamo TCV Advocates as a Trainee working within the Litigation and Alternative Dispute Resolution Department in 2023 and has since become an Associate after graduating from her Masters.

 Kristen’s main area of practice is civil and commercial litigation, with particular interest in corporate litigation including company liquidations, wrongful and fraudulent trading.